 In 2021, Zurich launched Zurich Resilience Solutions (ZRS), a global business unit to help companies manage their risks and become more resilient.
-Operating in 40 countries, including Australia and New Zealand, ZRS draws on the experience of 750 risk engineers and other experts.
-ZRS advises on a broad range of risks including property, motor, construction, workforce resilience and liability.
-In particular, ZRS' Climate Change Resilience Services offering addresses the growing threat to businesses and society from global warming and related extreme weather events.
+Operating in 40 countries, including Australia and New Zealand, ZRS draws on the experience of over 700 risk engineers and other experts.
+Services are provided across several domains, including: climate change resilience; supply chain risk; and cyber security.

+In particular, ZRS' Climate Change Resilience Services address the growing threat to businesses and society from climate change and related extreme weather events.
 This service helps businesses to quantify climate change risk, provide insights on current and potential future risks, and identify adaptation actions that can be implemented now and in the future.